Attorney Profiles

 (1908–1974)

-Moe Levine is considered one of the finest trial lawyers of his generation—incomparable in technique and unmatched in style.
+Moe Levine is considered and remembered as one of the finest trial lawyers of his generation—incomparable in technique and unmatched in style.
 Educated at the College of the City of New York and Brooklyn Law School of St. Lawrence University, he was admitted to the New York State Bar in 1929.
 He continued to practice until his death in 1974.
 One of the original members of the Inner Circle of Advocates, he was also a fellow of the International Academy of Law and Sciences, and served for over ten years as a director of the New York State Association of Trial Lawyers.